simon-nunez-aschenbrenner/bht-dbs/README.md

 *Berlin University of Applied Sciences and Technology*
 *Lecturer: Aljoscha Marcel Everding*

-Learning of structure and operstion of database systems within a four-person team.
+Learning of structure and operation of database systems within a four person team.
 Examining reactions on the 2006 bird flu outbreak on the basis of the [leaked AOL search log](https://en.wikipedia.org/wiki/AOL_search_log_release "Wikipedia: AOL search log release") of the same year.
 Data definition, queries, manipulation and transaction control using Structured Query Language (SQL) as well as chart plotting using [JFreeChart](https://jfree.org/jfreechart/ "JFreeChart") in Java.
 Formulation of questions in natural language and translation to SQL-queries (see `input`), creation of own relations (see `tables`), generation of charts (see `output`).